Armed vigilantes hunt migrants on the edge of Europe

 Bulgaria occupies a place at the seams.
 Looking east, this Eastern Orthodox crossroads shares a traditional alliance with Russia.
 To the south is Turkey, once home to a Muslim empire that for centuries dominated the region.
 The European Union, with liberal values and a promise of wealth, lies to the west.

 Since the end of the Cold War, Bulgaria has firmly embraced the West — joining NATO in 2004 and the EU in 2007.
 But the rapid rise in living standards for its seven million citizens stalled during the financial crisis of 2007-2008.
-Now, the average annual income hovers at around $7,000 — the lowest in the EU.
+Now, average annual income remains the lowest in the EU, even when measured by purchasing power.

 In the Soviet era, heavy industry and chemical production dominated the economy.
 Now, abandoned factories litter a landscape replete with decaying smokestacks and depopulated villages.